 Penalties for non-compliance

-Non-compliance or failure to economic substance requirements in the Marshall Island can result in certain penalties:
+Non-compliance or failure to meet the economic substance requirements in the Marshall Island can result in certain penalties:

 - A relevant entity that fails to comply with the reporting requirements or to meet the economic substance test for a financial period as required shall be fined up to USD50,000, or lead to a revocation and dissolution.